ibm-cloud-docs/EventStreams-gen2/connecting_es.md

 ### Use sample configuration properties
 {: #sample_config}

-Copy the snippet below into the client.properties file, using your own API key.
+Copy the following snippet into the `client.properties` file, using your own API key (retrieved from the service credential created before).
 Save and then exit nano.

 ```properties
 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="token" password="<APIKEY>";